-Grades 11, 12 1/2 year 1/2 credit Students in this course will continue to use and develop the skills they have learned in the ary merits of the selections.
+Grades 10, 11, 12 1/2 year 1/2 credit Students in this course will continue to use and develop the skills they have learned in the ary merits of the selections.
 They will write prerequisite, Creative Writing I. Such skills include: writing practice; rhythm, rhyme, voice, and meter in poetry; plot pacing, narrative perspective, and character development in short stories and creative nonfiction; use of figurative and rhetorical devices in all genres; and awareness of writing process and development through sharing, peer editing, and metacognitive reflection.
 Students will be required to prepare and read work aloud in a variety of situations.
-Having a solid foundation via Crea- nation of vocabulary and semantics will be intive Writing I, students will enjoy greater autonomy and self-direction as developing writers.
+Having a solid foundation via Creative Writing I, students will enjoy greater autonomy and self-direction as developing writers.
 Prerequisite: Creative Writing I